vacp2p/rfc/mdf.md

 #### `parent`

-This field contains the last sent message by `MVDS` for a specific group, it MUST NOT use any messages as parent whose `ack` flag was set to `false`.
+This field contains the [`message indentifier`](./mvds.md#payloads) of the last sent message for the given node in the specific group id, it MUST NOT use any messages as parent whose `ack` flag was set to `false`.
 This creates a linked list of persistent messages.

 #### `previous_messages`